Page updated 13 May 2014

 The Treasury’s interest in improving State sector performance arises from its combined roles as an economic and financial advisor to the Government, as well as one of three central agencies (along with the State Services Commission and the Department of Prime Minister and Cabinet).
 The shared central agency approach to state sector performance allows greater collective leverage on performance issues.

-Treasury leads work or collaborates on a number of cross-departmental projects.
-Current or recent projects include:
+Treasury leads work or collaborates on a number of cross-departmental projects and programmes, including:

 - Better Public Services